BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/pdmpublisher-site/src/welcome.md

 The SOLIDWORKS add-in provides an interactive publishing workflow directly inside the SOLIDWORKS desktop application.
 It can also be used without SOLIDWORKS PDM Professional.

-Starting with version `2026.08.11`, PDMPublisher for SOLIDWORKS is registered as a SOLIDWORKS Partner Solution add-in and appears under **Partner Solution Add-Ins** in the SOLIDWORKS **Add-Ins** dialog.
+PDMPublisher for SOLIDWORKS is registered as a SOLIDWORKS Partner Solution add-in and appears under **Partner Solution Add-Ins** in the SOLIDWORKS **Add-Ins** dialog.

 ![PDMPublisher for SOLIDWORKS listed under Partner Solution Add-Ins](/images/pdmpublisher/screenshots/solidworks-partner-solution-add-in.png)